joonsubtalk/Angular/README.md

 $scope is an exception to this rule; Since it's a child scope to the root scope.
 $routes, $logs, etc. are all singletons. custom singletons share amongst pages are all singletons.

+Services are basically factories...

+CustomDirectives:

+Normalize: To make consistent to a standard.
+>> Specifically we are dealing with text normalization, or making strings of text consistent to a standard. e.g. convert variable names into a consistent different standard==> camelcase. var this-is-a-cool-variable-name = true; // var thisIsACoolVariableName = true;

+custom directives: e.g. customtextinput ==> <customtextinput five-characters-only="true"></customtextinput>